RenderKit/oidn/doc/api.md

     void oidnReleaseDevice(OIDNDevice device);

-Note that Open Image Denoise uses reference counting for all object types, so this function decreases the reference count of the device, and if the count reaches 0 the device will automatically get deleted.
+Note that Intel Open Image Denoise uses reference counting for all object types, so this function decreases the reference count of the device, and if the count reaches 0 the device will automatically get deleted.
 It is also possible to increase the reference count by calling